tektoncd/community/teps/0104-tasklevel-resource-requirements.md

 ### Other Considerations

 - Tekton pods currently have a [burstable quality of service class][qos], which will not change as a result of this implementation.
-- We should consider updating our catalog Task guidelines with guidance around when to specify resource requirements.
+- We should consider updating our catalog Task guidelines with guidance not to use Step resource requirements.

 ### Future Work